keyhorn/assert/README.md

 | EndsWith             | Returns a matcher that matches if the given string is suffixed with the expected string.                  |
 | Key                  | checks if actual has a key == expected.                                                                   |
 | AllKeys              | checks if map actual has all keys == expecteds.                                                           |

+## License

+This library is licensed under MIT license.
+See [LICENSE](https://github.com/keyhorn/assert/LICENSE) for details.